apache/incubator-xtable/website/docs/unity-catalog.md

 ---

 # Unity Catalog
-This document walks through the steps to create a Onetable synced Delta table on Unity Catalog on Databricks.
+This document walks through the steps to register a Onetable synced Delta table in Unity Catalog on Databricks.

 ## Pre-requisites
 1. Source table(s) (Hudi/Iceberg) already written to external storage locations like S3/GCS.
    If you don't have a source table written in S3/GCS, you can follow the steps in [this](https://link-to-how-to/create/dataset.md) tutorial to set it up.
-2. A compute instance where you can run Apache Spark.
-   This can be your local machine, docker, or a distributed system like Amazon EMR, Cloud Dataproc etc.
-3. Setup connection to external storage locations from Databricks.
+2. Setup connection to external storage locations from Databricks.
    * Follow the steps outlined [here](https://docs.databricks.com/en/storage/amazon-s3.html) for Amazon S3
    * Follow the steps outlined [here](https://docs.databricks.com/en/storage/gcs.html) for Google Cloud Storage
-4. Create a Unity Catalog metastore in Databricks as outlined [here](https://docs.gcp.databricks.com/data-governance/unity-catalog/create-metastore.html#create-a-unity-catalog-metastore).
+3. Create a Unity Catalog metastore in Databricks as outlined [here](https://docs.gcp.databricks.com/data-governance/unity-catalog/create-metastore.html#create-a-unity-catalog-metastore).
-5. Create an external location in Databricks as outlined [here](https://github.com/onetable-io/onetable#onetable).
+4. Create an external location in Databricks as outlined [here](https://docs.databricks.com/en/sql/language-manual/sql-ref-syntax-ddl-create-location.html).
-6. Clone the onetable github [repository](https://github.com/onetable-io/onetable)
-   and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps here.
+5. Clone the Onetable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://link/to/installation/page)

 ## Steps
 ### Running sync
-Create `my_config.yaml` in the cloned onetable directory.
+Create `my_config.yaml` in the cloned Onetable directory.

 ```yaml md title="yaml"
 sourceFormat: HUDI|ICEBERG # choose only one